Torabiy/HLS-CMDS/README.md

-# Heart and Lung Sounds Dataset Recorded from a Clinical Manikin using Digital Stethoscope (HLS-CMDS)
+# -UPDATED!!-Heart and Lung Sounds Dataset Recorded from a Clinical Manikin using Digital Stethoscope (HLS-CMDS)

 **For downloading the dataset and more details, including collection methods and technical information, please visit:**